 Practical ways to prevent wandering

-You may be able to prevent many instances of wandering by:
+You may be able to prevent wandering by:

 - Installing child-safety devices in your home to keep doors and windows secured.

 - Hiding items like purses, shoes, or glasses that the person would always take with them if they left the house.

 - Acquiring comfortable chairs that restrict movement, making it difficult for the patient to stand up without assistance.

 Planning for when the Alzheimer's patient does wander

 In case an Alzheimer’s patient in your care does wander, it’s a good idea to have a plan in place.

 - Notify neighbors and local police about the Alzheimer's patient’s tendency to wander, and make sure they have your phone number.

 - Have your loved one wear an ID bracelet or ID labels in clothing.
 New digital devices using GPS or cellular technology can track the patient’s location if he or she wanders off.

 - If a police search becomes necessary, you’ll need a recent photo of the person’s face.
 Also keep on hand some unwashed clothing to help search-and-rescue dogs.
 (To do this properly, place the clothing in a plastic bag with plastic-gloved hands, and replace the clothing monthly.)